Alderman wants to know why city leaving $10M on the table in land sale

 “That’s anything but transparent.
 That’s not the way to conduct business when there’s already been great skepticism expressed by the community regarding what’s gonna happen in the former PMD area — not just the fleet center site, but the surrounding area as well.”

-Planning and Development spokesman Peter Strazzabosco could not be reached to explain the city’s decision to bypass the highest bidder.
-Mayoral spokesman Grant Klinzman also had no immediate comment.
+Planning and Development spokesman Peter Strazzabosco said the city’s decision to bypass the highest bidder was “based on the guidance of a nationally-recognized real estate broker.”

+The city chose the bid “with the fewest contingencies, elimination of market and transactional risk, and a very short and predictable closing period, which will provide more security for Chicago’s taxpayers,” he wrote in an email.

+ONNI’s higher bid was “dependent on variables that have yet to be determined over an extended time period and could be subject to significant change, purchase price risk and negotiation,” Strazzabosco said

 Hopkins’ questions have the potential to throw a monkey wrench into Emanuel’s plan to build a $95 million public safety training campus in West Garfield Park to replace Chicago’s cramped and antiquated police and fire training academies.